 Guarantees are accounted for in accordance with FRS 103 1.7 (d).
-During the year the Company has been party to various guarantees against the non-payment of contractual obligations, and as a requirement to write public tender business in the US and South Africa.
-These include automatically extending standby letters of credit which are callable on demand and are issued on the Company's behalf to guarantee the obligations under the respective contract terms including that of another AIG Group company AIG South Africa Ltd. As the likelihood of payments being made under these arrangements is currently remote no associated liabilities have been recognised in the Balance Sheet at 31 December 2023 (30 November 2022: £nil).
+During the year the Company has been party to various guarantees against the non-payment of contractual obligations, and as a requirement to write public tender business in the US.
+These include automatically extending standby letters of credit which are callable on demand and are issued on the Company's behalf to guarantee the obligations under the respective contract terms.
+As the likelihood of payments being made under these arrangements is currently remote no associated liabilities have been recognised in the Balance Sheet at 31 December 2024 (31 December 2023: £nil).

-A charge of £0.8m, in favour of J.P.
-Morgan Chase Bank NA, London Branch (the 'Custodian') exists over any cash or securities held by the Custodian as security for:
+A charge of £0.8 million, in favour of J.P.
+Morgan Chase Bank NA, London Branch (the Custodian) exists over any cash or securities held by the Custodian as security for: